dwal3000/college-nationals/README.md

 # college-nationals

-Simulating USA Ultimate College Nationals outcomes
+# Simulating USA Ultimate College Nationals outcomes

+## The Tournament

 USA Ultimate D-I College Nationals happen May 24-27, 2019.
 Nationals has 40 teams: 20 in the women's tournament and 20 in the men's.